 Even what seems to be a minor car accident can result in severe injury under the wrong conditions.

 Neck pain (cervical spine) and mid-back (thoracic spine) pain frequently accompanies low back (lumbar) pain after a car accident.
-The spinal column contains the spinal cord which is protected by vertebra.
-Spinal injury to any part of the spine can result in instability and chronic pain.
+The spinal column contains the spinal cord (central nervous system) which is protected by vertebra.

 Read: NC Rear End Collision Injuries & Medical Bills After A Car Accident